Harnack estimate for mean curvature flow on the sphere

 Here, $H(p,t)$ is the mean curvature of the hypersurface $M_t:=F(M^n,t)$ at the point $F(p,t)$ where the unit outer normal vector is $\nu(p,t).$ Let $D$ denote the Levi-Civita connection of $\mathbb{S}^{n+1}.$ \begin{thmmain}[Harnack estimate] Suppose $M_t$ is a smooth, weakly convex solution of the mean curvature flow on the time interval $[0,T)$.
 For $t>0$ we have

-for all tangent vectors $V$. \end{thmmain} Comparing this with Hamilton's Harnack inequality \cite{Hamilton 95} for the mean curvature flow in $\mathbb{R}^{n+1}$, here we gained a bonus term $-nH$ through the ambient space $\mathbb{S}^{n+1}.$ This allows us, by employing a parabolic Aleksandrov reflection argument first developed in \cite{ Chow 97,Chow-Gul 01, Chow-Gul 96}, a rather convenient classification of ancient, smooth, weakly convex solutions of the mean curvature flow. \begin{thmmain}[Classification of ancient solutions] The only ancient, weakly convex, embedded solutions of the mean curvature flow on the sphere are equators and shrinking geodesic spheres. \end{thmmain}

-Let us note that such a classification has been obtained already in \cite[Theorem 6.1]{Hu-Sin 2014}, with a relatively short proof applying the maximum principle to the quantity $(\|A\|^2 - \tfrac{1}{n}H^2)/H^2$.
+for all tangent vectors $V$. \end{thmmain} Comparing this with Hamilton's Harnack inequality \cite{Hamilton 95} for the mean curvature flow in $\mathbb{R}^{n+1}$, here we gained a bonus term $-nH$ through the ambient space $\mathbb{S}^{n+1}.$ This allows us, by employing a parabolic Aleksandrov reflection argument first developed in \cite{ Chow 97,Chow-Gul 01, Chow-Gul 96}, a rather convenient classification of ancient, smooth, weakly convex solutions of the mean curvature flow. \begin{thmmain}[Classification of ancient solutions] The only ancient, weakly convex, embedded solutions of the mean curvature flow on the sphere are equators and shrinking geodesic spheres. \end{thmmain} Let us note that such a classification has been obtained already in \cite[Theorem 6.1]{Hu-Sin 2014}, with a relatively short proof applying the maximum principle to the quantity $(\|A\|^2 - \tfrac{1}{n}H^2)/H^2$.
 As usual for such arguments, the Codazzi equation is employed; therefore, the result pertains to $n\geq 2$.
 The first author and Louie \cite{Br-Lou} used a completely different argument to obtain the classification for $n=1$.
 First, a Harnack inequality is obtained, which ensures that the backwards limit as $t \to -\infty$ is an equator.
 Then the Aleksandrov reflection argument is employed to show maximal reflection symmetry, immediately resulting in the classification.
 Our work here extends the techniques of \cite{Br-Lou} from $n=1$ to $n\geq 2$ formally following the same procedure of obtaining the Harnack inequality and then using the Aleksandrov reflection to show the maximal reflection symmetry.
 We believe, that unlike the methods in \cite{Hu-Sin 2014}, our argument is more broadly applicable: once the Harnack inequality is obtained for a curvature flow, the remainder of the argument holds with very little modification.
 This theme will be explored for a range of curvature flows similar to those studied in \cite{Andrews 94} in a forthcoming paper.
-In \cite{Andrews 94}, the Gauss map parametrization and support function are used to great effect, considerably simplifying the computations.
+In \cite{Andrews 94}, to obtain Harnack inequalities, the Gauss map parametrization and support function are used to great effect, considerably simplifying the computations.
 A genuine difficulty on the sphere is obtaining a similar useful parametrization under which we can perform the calculations.